OkkeVanEck/distributed_systems_lab/jobs/README.md

 # Jobs
 This folder contains all the SLURM jobs that execute simulations on the DAS-5.
-Each simulation will get his own unique folder that is also used for storing any files that result from running the simulation.
+Each simulation has its own unique folder that is also used for storing any files that result from running the simulation.
 The `manage.sh` script contains two commands with respect to jobs.